adempiere/adempiere-ui-gateway/docs/architecture.md

                                 └──────────────────────────────┘
 ```

 Both ZK UI and the gRPC server connect to the same PostgreSQL instance.
-ZK connects directly; the gRPC server connects on behalf of the Vue SPA.
+ZK connects diectly; the gRPC server connects on behalf of the Vue SPA.
 PostgreSQL is also reachable externally on port 55432 (e.g. from PGAdmin on the host).
+For secure remote access via PGAdmin, SSH tunneling is recommended — see [PGAdmin Access with SSH Certificate](./installation.md#10-pgadmin-access-with-ssh-certificate).

 **Port Exposure Strategy:**